juju/docs/src/en/troubleshooting-logs.md

 drwxr-xr-x 4 root root 4.0K Apr 28 00:42 unit-nfs2-0
 ```

-So there are 2 agents running on this Juju machine.
-One for the machine itself
+So there are two agents running on this Juju machine.
+One for the machine
-and one for a service unit.
+itself and one for a service unit.

 The contents of one of these directories